 It’s messy, filled with setbacks, conflict and obstacles.
 There will be times we are tempted to give up, choose an easier route, or quit before the end is in sight.

 It’s a choice.
-You can “run” where you want to run, stay on the boring and safe treadmill of life if you want, but, as for me, no doubt about it, whenever I get the chance, I’m choosing to run by the river.
+You can choose where you want to run.
+You can stay on the boring and safe treadmill of life if you want, but, as for me, no doubt about it, whenever I get the chance, I’m choosing to run by the body of water.

-I’ll just watch out for and endure the geese poop.
-I know it’s a part of the path.
+I’ll just watch out for and endure the geese poop, because I know it’s a part of the path.

-Are you on one of those “river” paths of life right now?
+Are you on one of those body of water paths of life right now?